alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Deploying_Nvidia_DPF-Operator_in_Suse-Rancher_RKE2_cluster.md

 Demo RKE2 cluster (SLES-15sp6 based) provisioned and managed by a Rancher server.

-<ins> 3 admin nodes </ins>
+<ins> 3 admin nodes. </ins>

-<ins> 2 worker nodes hosting BF-3 cards connected to a high-speed switch. </ins>
+<ins> 2 worker nodes hosting BF-3 cards connected to a high-speed 200 Gb/s switch. </ins>

-For more details about Nvidia DPU review [BlueField Networking Platform](https://www.nvidia.com/en-us/networking/products/data-processing-unit/).

-Follow these [steps](https://github.com/alex-isv/solutions-engineering/blob/main/Rancher/RKE2_cluster_deployment.md) to install a Rancher with RKE2.
+Deploye an RKE2 cluster as described in these [steps](https://github.com/alex-isv/solutions-engineering/blob/main/Rancher/RKE2_cluster_deployment.md).

 For this particular test, add 2 control-plane nodes to the cluster and 1 node with all roles assigned to complete a cluster creation.